browserengineering/book/book/embeds.md

 intrinsic sizing in the past, but it was [removed][seamless-removed] from the HTML specification when no browser implemented it.
-This may change [in the future][seamless-back], as there are good use cases for a "seamless" iframe whose layout coordinates with its parent frame.
+This may change [in the future][seamless-back], as there are good use cases for a "seamless" iframe whose layout is coordinated with its parent frame.

 [seamless-removed]: https://github.com/whatwg/html/issues/331
 [seamless-back]: https://github.com/w3c/csswg-drafts/issues/1771